tejas-git64/30DaysOfCode/README.md

 - `toggle()` This JS method is used to add and remove the class `open` which enlarges the font size of the middle `p` element
 - `includes()` This is another JS methods that returns a boolean value if a string contains a specific character/string

-Flexbox allows seamless wrapping and resizing with the changing width of the page, it can be used along with media queries to build a responsive site for devices of different width
+Flexbox allows seamless wrapping and resizing with the changing width of the page, it can be used along with media queries to build a responsive site for devices of different width<br /><br />

 ### Day 6: **AJAX requests and responses**